theompm/Coursera_Capstone/capstone_report.md

 |--------|-------|
 |POINT (11.57344 48.13606)|Altstadt-Lehel, München, Bayern, 80331, Deutschland|

-Get the venues from *Foursquare API* searching by coordinates.
+Get the venues from *Foursquare API* searching by coordinates within a radius of 500 meters.

 With this data we will create a map and information chart of clusters to solve the problem.